Vettel rides high to take pole position as Alonso struggles in Austin

-Nov.17 (Apex) On the occasion of his 100th grand prix weekend, Sebastian Vettel powered to his sixth pole position of the season in qualifying for the United States Grand Prix, at Circuit of the Americas while Fernando Alonso, his only rival for this year’s Formula One World Championship crown struggled and will start from eighth on the grid.
+Nov.17 (GP247) On the occasion of his 100th grand prix weekend, Sebastian Vettel powered to his sixth pole position of the season in qualifying for the United States Grand Prix, at Circuit of the Americas while Fernando Alonso, his only rival for this year’s Formula One World Championship crown struggled and will start from eighth on the grid.

 Vettel in his Red Bull RB8 has looked mighty since the lights went green on Friday morning in Austin, topping all three free practice sessions and all three qualifying segments, setting the scene for what could be another dominant display and a step closer to his third drivers’ title in three years.